 Oh, and friend us if you like us—or at least like us.

-With a freshly retooled show featuring a kicking all-star horn section — each horn man a bandleader in his own right — and with the best Cowjazz singer on the West Coast, Bryan “Spex” Adams, ably assisted by Emily Bonn of the Bonn Vivants, the Retrobates are making a stir in the Bay Area alt-country and retro-roots scene.
-In addition to fronting their own groups, Retrobates alumni have been band members or recorded with Wills brothers Billy Jack and Bob, Jimmie Rivers, Junior Brown, Bill Monroe, The Neville Brothers, The Sky Blue Band, Kinky Friedman, Frank Wakefield, The Swing Cats, The San Francisco Starlight Orchestra, Dan Hicks, the Hot Club of San Francisco, Lavay Smith, Steve Lucky and the Rhumba Bums, and many, many others.
+In addition to fronting their own groups, Retrobates alumni have been band members or recorded with Wills brothers Billy Jack and Bob, Tex Beneke, Jimmie Rivers, Alvino Rey, Junior Brown, Freddie Martin, Ray Price, Bill Monroe, The Neville Brothers, The Sky Blue Band, Louis Bellson, Kinky Friedman, Frank Wakefield, The San Francisco Starlight Orchestra, Dan Hicks, the Hot Club of San Francisco, Lavay Smith, Steve Lucky and the Rhumba Bums, and many, many others.

-Emily “Zee Zee” Bonn leads her own band, Emily Bonn and the Vivants, and met the Retrobates backstage when they shared billing at a festival.
+Emily “Zee Zee” Bonn leads her own band,Emily Bonn and the Vivants, and met the Retrobates backstage when they shared billing at a festival.
 They got to jamming and soon discovered she wanted to sing more swing and the Retrobates wanted her in their big-band-style harmony mix.
-Emily honed her original songs from busking in San Francisco BART stations to touring Europe in 2010 with The Vivants.
-She now makes frequent appearances in Bay Area clubs and festivals.
+Emily honed her original songs from busking in San Francisco BART stations, performing with her erstwhile all-female honky-tonk band, The Whoreshoes to touring Europe, the South and Canada with The Vivants.
+She currently makes frequent appearances in Bay Area clubs and festivals where she has become a popular opener for touring Americana artists such as J.D.
+McPherson, Wayne Hancock and Della Mae.
 As a featured vocalist with the Lone Star Retrobates, she finds inspiration from such pre-rock legends as Bob Wills, The Boswell Sisters and Louis Jordan.

 “Fiddle” Ray Landsberg, our musical professor, is a pint-sized saddle pal with ten gallons of talent.
 He has played with many well-known jazz and country artists.
-In the jazz field these have included Bart Bales, Dick Oxtot, Barbara Lashley, and Norman Teagarden.
+In the jazz field these have included Bart Bales, Dick Oxtot, Barbara Lashley, and Norma Teagarden.
 In country: Pat Cloud, Rhythm on the Range, and Fred Maddox.
 He also produced and appeared on the Melissa Collard CD, Time Changes Everything.
 Ray's fiddling has been influenced by Bob Wills and Louis Armstrong.
 His deadpan humor, often impossible to detect, is featured on Mal Sharpe's comedy record, The Meaning of Life, on Rhino Records.
 He is not on a record with Norton Buffalo but met him once.
 Recently Ray has recorded with Paul Mehling's Hot Club of San Francisco, Dan Hicks, the Monogram Boys, and the San Francisco Starlight Orchestra.

 The Rhythm Guitar Rotation: Originally Kevin, our take-off guitar man, covered rhythm guitar, but when he soloed, Fiddle Ray and Mylos would have to cover the job with cheesy fake rhythm chops on fiddle and steel.
 Several top-notch archtop rhythm guitar players, doubtless horrified, started asking to sit in, so it has evolved into a seat held down variously by Bob Wilson (who once recorded with Merle Travis), Bill DeKuiper (Swing Shift, On the Air, Hot House Swing Band, and others), Don Burnham (band leader of Lost Weekend Western Swing Band), and occasionally Dick Wilson (who once recorded with Duane Eddy), or our own genius webmaster-photographer Victor Landweber (website).
 You just never know.
 And Kevin?
 He's happier than a gopher in soft dirt because he gets to do more fills behind the vocals and join in on riffs with the horn section.